VladimirAur/quick-start/README.md

 # quick-start
-Empty project start website development
+Empty project is intended for start website development.